 To put it succinctly, “Gastropod looks at food through the lens of science and history.”
-After listening to an topic covered by Gastropod, you will know so much more about where it comes from, how it’s made, and where it’s going.
+After listening to a topic covered by Gastropod, you will know so much more about where it comes from, how it’s made, and where it’s going.
 The podcast is not afraid to delve into the complicated science and history of each particular food topic and present it in a way that’s interesting and easy to understand.
-The episode “Kombucha Culture” is what initially piqued my interest about drinking and brewing kombucha.
+The episode “Kombucha Culture” is what initially piqued my interest in drinking and brewing kombucha.

 LISTEN TO: Lunch Gets Schooled